trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 # Where businesses fail to act, governments step in
 Remember when cars didn't have seat belts?
 OK, so I don't either, but that was a big issue in the 60s, people were dying enough that [Ralph Nader wrote a book about it](https://www.youtube.com/watch?v=vTnWMnLJqT8).

-That led to loads of litigation and then government regulation, and finally, a massive increase in saftey.
+That led to loads of litigation and then government regulation, and finally, a massive increase in safety.

 It also added well over 10% to the price of a car, depending on what sources you refer to.
 Could businesses have avoided this?
 Could cars have been cheaper and safer?